w3f/polkadot-wiki/docs/learn-ledger.md

 ![Display of the Ledger account in the Accounts list of PolkadotJS](/img/ledger/query-device.png)

 You should be able to scroll down and find a new account on the page named "Ledger".
-Under the type column, the account will also show "ledger".
+Under the type column, the account will also show "Ledger".

 ![Confirm device connection popup](/img/ledger/ledger-balance.png)